A new perspective

 Now it’s up to me, how I respond, how to begin to understand, how to verbalize my doubts in not only myself, but in my abilities.
 My own faith in humanity has I believe, been very charitable.
 Even though I barely remember the incident with the coffee, I admit that was me.
 I'm a big guy.
 That little act of protection was easy.
 Knowing those boys were scared wasn't a guess, I could feel it within them.
 Protecting the President, there are a lot of doubts.
 A month ago I was a drunk.
 Now, some scary shit is happening.

 Exhaling loudly, that whoosh of air serves to calm me, prepare me for a response.
 "Well, that's a lot to place on the shoulders of a man that had no direction, no focus, and no ambition just a few weeks ago.
 Still, I'm intrigued.
 I'm excited to learn more, to be a part of something."

 Again, that slow nod as he smiles that slight smile.
-"I'm glad to hear you say that.
+"I'm glad to hear that.
 And, sorry."